SocksTheWolf/L4D2Bridge/README.md

 ```

 #### Mob Sizes

 These are the ranges for each type of mob spawn size in the server commands list.
-Rand is when the size is not provided in the actions array.
+The Rand value is when the mob size is not provided in the actions array.

 ---